-Pakistani schoolgirl Malala Yousafzai was a superhero long before she came to the attention of the world for being the target of a Taliban assissination attempt last week (October 2012).
+Pakistani schoolgirl Malala Yousafzai was a superhero long before she came to the attention of the world for being the target of a Taliban assissination attempt in October 2012.

 In 2009, when she was 12, she and her father were the subject of a New York Times feature on Pakistan's Swat valley, where they live.